Breathing And Relaxation Exercises For Stress And Anxiety

 Taking slow, deep, relaxing breaths

 I've talked about this already.
-Sometimes the breathing will be linking to other aspects of the exercise, such as imagining yourself blowing out all your accumulated stress and tension with every exhale.
+Sometimes the breathing will be linked to other aspects of the exercise, such as imagining yourself expelling your accumulated stress and tension with every exhale.

 Getting comfortable